-The suicide death rate serves as a proxy for the mental health status and social wellbeing of the population.
+The suicide death rate serves as a proxy for the mental health status of the population.
 The indicator covers the suicide death rate for society as a whole and includes details for subsets of the population.
-New Zealand's suicide death rates are trending down, but our youth suicide death rates remain high compared with other OECD countries.

 The links between cigarette smoking and poor health are widely recognised.
 For example, cigarette smoking (active and passive) is a risk factor for many cancers and respiratory and cardiovascular diseases, and has been linked with low birth weight, Sudden Infant Death Syndrome, and other adverse child health outcomes.
-Obesity is linked with poor health outcomes, such as an increased risk of heart attacks, strokes, type 2 diabetes and some cancers.17
+Obesity is linked with poor health outcomes, such as an increased risk of heart attacks, strokes, type 2 diabetes and some cancers.18

-Alcohol is the most commonly used recreational drug in New Zealand, with the majority of New Zealanders consuming alcohol at least occasionally.18 Potentially hazardous drinking is an established pattern of alcohol consumption that carries a high risk of future damage to physical or mental health, but may not yet have resulted in significant adverse effects.
-19 Alcohol also contributes to death and injury due to traffic accidents, drowning, suicide, assaults and domestic violence.20
+The majority of New Zealanders consume alcohol at least occasionally.19 Potentially hazardous drinking is an established pattern of alcohol consumption that carries a high risk of future damage to physical or mental health, but may not yet have resulted in significant adverse effects.20 Alcohol also contributes to death and injury due to traffic accidents, drowning, suicide, assaults and domestic violence.21